SimonFindling/spring-boot-docker-pom/README.md

 #Spring Boot Docker Plugin Parent POM

-A Spring Boot 2.0.0.BUILD-SNAPSHOT Parent POM with fabric8 maven-docker-plugin.
+A Spring Boot 2.0.0.BUILD-SNAPSHOT parent POM with fabric8 maven-docker-plugin.
-With the Docker Plugin you can create a runtime container for your spring boot application.
+With the Docker plugin you can create a runtime container for your spring boot application.

 ##Maven Properties
-You can override some properties in your child POM to change versions of Spring Boot and maven-docker-plugin.
+You can overwrite some properties in your child POM to change versions of Spring Boot and maven-docker-plugin.
 These are the rewritable properties:

 Property | Description